ryanmuller/review-list/README.md

   1. Authorize Twitter
       1. Set up a [Twitter API client](https://developer.twitter.com/en/docs/basics/getting-started) and set the key and secret in the `getTwitterService` method.
       1. Open the web app to authorize Twitter: **Publish > Deploy as web app...** and click "Test web app for your latest code."
+  1. View the report via the web app: **Publish > Deploy as web app...** and click "Test web app for your latest code."

 ### Send a weekly email